 - Limb infusion and perfusion

 At Moffitt, you can access all of the treatments you need in a single location, which can help to streamline your experience with us.
 Even so, we know it can be tough to be away from home in West Palm Beach, FL, while you receive melanoma treatment.
-You might consider staying at one of our partner hotels, which offer convenient and affordable accommodations near our campus.
+You might consider staying at one of our nearby partner hotels, which offer convenient and affordable accommodations.

 If you’d like to learn more about melanoma treatment at Moffitt, you can request an appointment with a skin cancer specialist by calling 1-888-663-3488 or completing our new patient registration form online.
 You do not need a referral.